View List of Japanese Record Labels, Distributors, Music Festivals, and Show Organizers

 Naturally, you should start off by setting up a Japanese website.
 This is often where consumers will be directed to from your online advertising and publicity (i.e. press sheet, posts, news, articles, tweets, social media, and so on).
 A Japanese web page (i.e. landing page) is required to set up any advertising/promotion in Japan.

-A main goal of online advertising and publicity is to drive people to your Japanese website (or directly to your content on YouTube, Spotify, Apple Music, etc.) where they can learn more about you, follow you, listen to your music, watch your videos, and purchase your merchandise.
+A main goal of online advertising and publicity is to increase awareness and drive people to your Japanese website (or directly to your content on YouTube, Spotify, Apple Music, etc.) where they can learn more about you, follow you, listen to your music, watch your videos, and purchase your merchandise.

-Create a Free Japanese website Submit to MUSIC PR
+Create a free Japanese website Submit to MUSIC PR Japan

 Social Media and Online Advertising in Japan